 What’s Your Story, Really?

 When I decided to go all-in and launch my copywriting business, I started doing all the things – company name, website, networking.
 I put a tagline and an elevator pitch together and hit the ground running.
 Okay, maybe not running, but walking fast.
-As I have settled into my business and it has grown and evolved, my initial story is not necessarily my whole story.
-It was my story in motion while I was getting everything together.
+As I have settled into my business and it has grown and evolved, my initial story was only the beginning, and it has evolved over time.
+So I had to ask myself, “Self, what is your story, really?”

 It’s no surprise that honesty comes up as one of my top values and strengths in every test I take.
 I am honest in my content and with my clients, and I urge them to be honest and original in their content as well.